James French (murderer): Disputed last words

+Aftermath

 The execution of James French was the last execution by electric chair in the United States before Furman v.
-Georgia.
+Georgia, and the only execution to occur in the United States in 1966.
 Overall, it was the third to last nationwide, only being succeeded by that of Aaron Mitchell in California's gas chamber on April 12, 1967, and Luis Monge in Colorado's gas chamber on June 2, 1967.

 After the moratorium on capital punishment was lifted, Gary Gilmore became the first person to be executed nationwide when he volunteered for death by firing squad in Utah on January 17, 1977.
 Two years later, the first post-Furman electrocution occurred when John Spenkelink was executed in Florida on May 25, 1979.
 The first post-Furman execution in Oklahoma did not occur until September 10, 1990, when Charles Coleman was executed via lethal injection at the Oklahoma State Penitentiary.
 It was the first execution carried out in Oklahoma in over twenty-four years, since that of French's in 1966.